te0dor/QDK/README.md

 Download and install the QPKG file and it will automatically create the system-wide configuration file, /etc/config/qdk.conf, and when enabled it also creates a symlink for qbuild in /usr/bin.
 The reference manual is included in a separate zip file.
 There is also a document (QDK Cookbook) with solutions to different common situations that you could run into when using QDK to build QPKG packages.

+# How to add icons in QPKG
+Location of directory with icons for the packaged software.
+Default location is a directory named icons in $QDK_ROOT_DIR.
+The value must be a full path or a path relative to $QDK_ROOT_DIR.
+The icons shall be named ${QPKG_NAME}.gif, ${QPKG_NAME}_80.gif, and ${QPKG_NAME}_gray.gif.

+* ${QPKG_NAME}.gif is the image displayed in the web interface when the QPKG is enabled.
+It should be a GIF image of 64x64 pixels.

+* ${QPKG_NAME}_gray.gif is the image displayed in the web interface when the QPKG is disabled.
+It should be a GIF image of 64x64 pixels.
+It is usually a greyscale version of the ${QPKG_NAME}.gif image, but that is not a requirement.

+* ${QPKG_NAME}_80.gif is the image displayed in the pop-up dialog (with information about the QPKG and the buttons to enable, disable, and remove).
+It should be a GIF image of 80x80 pixels.
+If no icons are included then the QPKG is given default icons at installation.

 # How to docker create qpkg

 https://github.com/fcwu/docker-qdk2

 # Update new feature
+2.2.13

+	-Add QTS HTTP Proxy and set Proxy_Path function in qpkg.cfg.
+	-Add Timeout (in seconds) for QPKG Enable (first integer) and Timeout for QPKG Disable function in qpkg.cfg. (second integer) (since 4.1.0)
+	-Add Visible setting for If the QPKG has web UI, show this QPKG on the Main menu function in qpkg.cfg.

 2.2.12